First conflict of the Goguryeo–Tang War: Aftermath

+In 645, Emperor Taizong founded the Minzhong Temple, the oldest temple in Beijing, to commemorate his soldiers who died in Goguryeo.

 In 647, after normalizing relations, Emperor Taizong once again severed ties with Goguryeo and prepared 30,000 troops for an expedition.
 This time he ordered to launch small-scale attacks on Goguryeo in order to weaken the kingdom.
-Some Tang officials advised that, for such an expedition, one year's food reserves were needed and more warships need to be built.
-Since Jiannan Circuit had not been involved in the war before, Tang officials suggested building ships in this area.
-Emperor agrees and sent Qiang Wei there to build ships.
-However, people soon realized that the people of Jiannan Circuit were not good at building ships, so it was only responsible for supplying timber for building ships in the end.
+Some Tang officials advised that, for such an expedition, one year's food reserves were needed and more warships had to be built.
+Since the Jiannan Circuit had not been involved in the war before, Tang officials suggested building ships in that area.
+The Emperor agreed and sent Qiang Wei to build them.
+However, it became apparent that the people of the Jiannan Circuit were not capable ship builders, so it was only responsible for supplying timber.

 In 649, Emperor Taizong died.
 Before his death, he ordered the campaign to be canceled.
 After Tang Gaozong ascended the throne, Tang launched a series of wars against Goguryeo and Baekje.
 In 660, the coalition of Tang and Silla destroyed Baekje.
-In 666, Yeon Gaesomun died and Goguryeo's power severely weakened due to succession crisis.
-The Tang–Silla alliance mounted a fresh invasion of Goguryeo in 667, aided by the defector Yeon Namsaeng, and in 668, finally vanquished the divided kingdom, which had been plagued by violent dissension, numerous defections, and widespread demoralization following the death of Yeon Gaesomun.
+In 666, Yŏn Kaesomun died and Goguryeo's power severely weakened due to succession crisis.
+The Tang–Silla alliance mounted a fresh invasion of Goguryeo in 667, aided by the defector Yŏn Namsaeng, and in 668, finally vanquished the divided kingdom, which had been plagued by violent dissension, numerous defections, and widespread demoralization following the death of Yŏn Kaesomun.